jewertow/istio-playground/issues/re-enable-pilot-filter-gateway-cluster-config/README.md

   prev=$((8080 + (i-1)%10))
   curr=$((8080 + i%10))

-  # 1st update - add new destination to the configuration, but use only the old one.
+  # 1st update - add a new cluster and switch traffic to it.
+  # The old cluster is not removed until the new one serves traffic.
+  # A new route should not be loaded until CDS response is processed
+  # and the new cluster is warmed.
   kubectl apply -n default -f - <<EOF
 apiVersion: networking.istio.io/v1beta1
 kind: VirtualService